codesardine/jde/README.md

 ##JADE
 JADE a linux desktop built with web techonlogies, HTML5, Javascript, Python, CSS, Gtk, Webkit2.
+JADE is under the GPL license, and backgrounds images are under [Creative Commons Zero license](http://creativecommons.org/publicdomain/zero/1.0/).

 JADE is a modern DE.
 Jade does not try to hide things way from the user, and reduces nested clicking for a modern workflow.
 Jade is not meant to be a full blown DE, and is meant to be complemented by 3rd party applications.